ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 2 - Building the Core AWS Infrastructure/Phase 2 README.md

 ```

-## </> Breakdown of `Outputs.tf` for AWS Network Architecture Creation
+## </> Breakdown of `AWS Network Infrastructure Outputs.tf` for AWS Network Architecture Creation

- The output.tf file I contstructed includes configuration details of all the following resources that willl be created from my terraform script:
+ The output.tf file I constructed includes configuration details of all the following resources that will be created from my terraform script:
  - Main VPC instance
  - Public subnet
  - Private subnet